What is the Conservation Skills Centre?

 What is the Coleshill Conservation Skills Programme all about?

 The National Trust is committed to protecting our heritage.
-A skilled workforce is necessary to support conservation into the future and at Coleshill we are keen to help safeguard those traditional skills.
+We need a skilled workforce to support conservation into the future and at Coleshill we are keen to help safeguard those traditional skills.

 Our vision is that by 2021…

-Coleshill Model Farm is an engaging, creative and ‘hands-on’ hub for learning and for sharing knowledge.
+• Coleshill Home Farm is an engaging, creative and ‘hands-on’ hub for learning and for sharing knowledge.
 Professionals; academics; interested parties and ‘have-a-go hobbyists’ come together, gain new experiences and learn new skills.

-We enable and encourage further research into the impact of a changing environment.
-We explore the use of modern materials in heritage structures to improve energy efficiency and reduce environmental impact.
+• We are exploring the use of modern materials in heritage structures to improve energy efficiency and reduce environmental impact.

-Flexible spaces have been created which host workshops, lectures and are used to bring together community groups.
+We have created flexible spaces to host workshops, lectures and bring together community groups.

-Small workshop spaces are let to professional crafts men and women working alongside other each other in a supportive community.
+Workshop spaces are available to let for professional craftspeople to work alongside other each other in a supportive community.